 Printing and the Mind of Man.
 Catalogue of the Exhibitions (1963) nos.
-311-313, includes a stereotype plate from his edition of Sallust presented to Faculty of Advocates in the hope that they might grant patronage to his invention in 1740.
-Perhaps because few printers appreciated the need for stereotyping at this date Ged's process appears not to have been adopted by other printers.
+311-313, includes a stereotype plate from Ged's edition of Sallust that Ged presented to Faculty of Advocates in Scotland in the hope that they might grant patronage to his invention in 1740.
+In 1963 Philip Gaskell published a short note describing another stereotype plate for Ged's Sallust found in the Hunterian Library at Glasgow.
+Perhaps because few printers appreciated the need for stereotyping at this date, Ged's process appears not to have been adopted by other printers.
 In 1784 Andrew Foulis and Alexander Tilloch invented an improved method of stereotyping, but even their method did not begin to become widely accepted until the Earl of Stanhope purchased their patent and further improved the process in the early years of the 19th century.
 The development of stereotyping became a subject of historical research as early as 1801 when Armand-Gaston Camus published Histoire et procédés du polytypage et de la stéréotypie (Paris, An X).

 Once the process became widely established in the 1830s printers appreciated the following advantages of printing from stereotype plates:

 1. Using stereotype plates, which were easily duplicated, a work could be printed simultaneously on more than one press without duplicating the laborious process of hand typesetting.

 2. Individual type could be redistributed and reused while the typeset work was being printed from stereotype plates.